-The provision of section 135 of the Companies Act, 2013 are not applicable to the Company.
-Accordingly, the requirement to report on clause 3(xx) of the Order is not applicable to the Company.
+(xx) The provisions of Section 135 to the Companies Act, 2013 in relation to Corporate Social Responsibility is not applicable to the Company.
+Accordingly, the requirement to report on clause 3(xx)(a) of the Order is not applicable to the Company.